-How to Propagate Default Route in RIP
+How to Propagate a Default Route in RIP

 Refer to Figure 1.
-In this topology, Router0 is a single way to the webserver.
-So, all that is required for Router0 to reach the web server is a default static route going out of the FastEthernet 0/1 interface.
-Similar default static routes are also needed on Router1 and Router2, so it is much easier to configure a static default route on the edge router (Router0 in this topology).
-Then, Router0 propagate it to all other routers using RIP.
-To provide web connectivity to all other networks in the RIP routing domain, the default static route also needs to be advertised to all other routers that use the dynamic routing protocol.
-To propagate a default route, the Router0 must be configured with:
+In this topology, Router0 is the single exit point to the external network (represented by the web server).
+So, all that is required for Router0 to reach the web server is a default static route going out of the FastEthernet0/0 interface (pointing to next-hop 192.168.0.2).
+It is much easier to configure a static default route on the edge router (Router0 in this topology).
+Then, Router0 propagates it to all other routers using RIP.

 - Router0>enable